Chailshi-Chauhan/Sign-Up-Form/README.md

 # Sign-Up-Form-Layout
-Sign Up Form Layout made using HTML and CSS.
+Sign Up Form Layout made using HTML, CSS and JAVSCRIPT.
+It is responsive on different screen sizes.